 It is operated by the company who also runs India’s tallest Bungee jumping facility at Rishikesh.
 Instilling a sense of confidence to the tourist and safety precautions are utmost importance to them.

-E Bikes in Goa to explore old Panjim!
+E Bikes for rental in Goa to explore old Panjim and beyond!

 A company named Blive has now introduced a new way to explore Goa by pedalling Ebikes and following a curated trail.
 There are set tours conducted by a tour guide at different parts of Goa.